 B.A., Trinity College (1966)

 Dr. Lee teaches courses in the areas of psychotherapy theory, mind/body health, and clinical psychology.
-He has published in the areas of eating disorders.
-He also serves as faculty adviser and assistant coach of the nationally third-ranked Trinity women's squash team.
+He has published in the areas of meditation and eating disorders.
+He also serves as faculty adviser and assistant coach of the nationally second-ranked Trinity women's squash team.